Things Learned At: Beacons Festival

 As anyone knows, rain is an inevitable occurrence at UK festivals, and even as the Leeds–Skipton train trundles us towards our destination on Thursday afternoon, bulging dark pockets of cloud are already hanging pregnant over the skyline, awaiting our arrival.
 We’re taunted for a while with momentary blue skies, but the heavens open on Thursday night and carry on sporadically throughout the weekend, saturating clothes and sleeping grounds, but never spirits.

-Although I feel like I’m going to be chasing an elusive John Talabot live show for the rest of my life, both he and Ben UFO provide much needed dance-inducing segments that play into the semi-early hours of Saturday and Sunday morning.
+Both John Talabot and Ben UFO provide much needed dance-inducing segments that play into the semi-early hours of Saturday and Sunday morning.
 The rain holds off for James Holden’s excellent open air set on Sunday night, the sound from the truck he plays from just managing to avoid the disorientating no man’s land behind it, where noises from three different stages amalgamate in a strange, too many YouTube tabs open kind of way.
-It’s an area we happen to be sat in when SBTRKT plays Pusha T’s ‘Numbers On The Boards’ during his DJ set, and instead of leaping up immediately we sit bemused for a while, wondering whether the sound of chopped cowbells are all just figment of our imagination.

 Welcome to the Yorkshire Dales, twinned with the Motor City